-Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Ponthir Dental Practice as part of its programme of assurance work.
-Ponthir Dental Practice provides services to patients in and around Newport, Gwent.
-The practice is part of Restore Dental Group, which has a network of dental practices across South Wales, and forms part of dental services provided within the area served by Aneurin Bevan University Health Board.
+Healthcare Inspectorate Wales (HIW) undertook a remote quality check of Thomas and Stroud Dental Surgery as part of its programme of assurance work.
+Thomas and Stroud Dental Surgery provides services to patients in and around Newport, Gwent.
+The practice is forms part of dental services provided within the area served by Aneurin Bevan University Health Board.
 The practice provides a range of NHS and private general dental services.